uwetom/media-production-worksheets/wk18b-setup-headset/index.md

 ### Developer mode

-Now that we have created a developer organisation Meta will allow us to turn on developer mode on the headset.
+Now that we have created a developer organisation,  Meta will allow us to turn on developer mode on the headset.

 On your Meta phone app, find the device and in the settings turn on developer mode.

 ## Reference

 [Meta developer documentation](https://developers.meta.com/horizon/documentation/unity/unity-env-device-setup/)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0NTk4NzA4Nl19
+eyJoaXN0b3J5IjpbLTI1NTA1NjAzNV19
 -->